aimms/how-to/Articles/153/153-external-haversine.rst

 #.
 You may want to turn off precompiled headers:

     #.
-Select your project, use the "Project -> Properties" menu and
+Select your project, use the :menuselection:`Project > Properties` menu and

-    #. go to the "Configuration Properties -> C/C++ -> Precompiled Headers" section,
+    #. go to the :menuselection:`Configuration Properties > C/C++ > Precompiled Headers` section,

-    #. then change the "Precompiled Header" setting to "Not Using Precompiled Headers" option.
+    #. then change the :menuselection:`Precompiled Header` setting to :menuselection:`Not Using Precompiled Headers` option

 Coding the Function
 -------------------